Goncalves95/LusoBites/README.md

 - Transporting the static files to heroku. helping follow the steps on [djangoproject](https://docs.djangoproject.com/en/4.2/howto/static-files/)

 ### Unfixed bugs:
+- Search Field:
+- I couldn't get the recipe/ingredient search field to work so I decided to remove it.
+I followed several tutorials to try to resolve it, to no avail.
+I did it in the models in the views, html page and urls, it worked, opening the html page with the search text but I couldn't get it to search for the recipe and pull it from the database.

 ### Custom error pages